Command Line Interface

 cylc spawn

 • Spawning is now performed automatically, on demand.
-Use cylc trigger to run a task, or cylc set-outputs to spawn tasks that depend on specified outputs.
+Use cylc trigger to run a task, or cylc set to spawn tasks that depend on specified outputs.

 cylc suite-state